-There was something about the illusions they created that captured my imagination.
-I want that same vivid sense of illusion to be central in my artwork.
+“When I was a child,” Slutsky said in a statement, “there was something about the illusions magicians created that captured my imagination.”
+“I want that same vivid sense of illusions to be central in all my artwork,” he said.

 His current works of food are colorful, playful, appetizing and, as he joked, “calorie free.”